Illinois State Board of Education (ISBE)

 The National School Lunch Program Equipment Assistance Grant program allocates funding, via a competitive grant process, to School Food Authorities with schools participating in the National School Lunch Program to purchase and/or renovate equipment needed to serve healthier meals; improve food safety; expand access to school meals; and to help support the establishment, maintenance, or expansion of the School Breakfast Program.

 Funds will allow SFAs to purchase or renovate equipment needed to serve healthier school meals, improve food safety, and expand access to school meals.

 Allowable expenditures for this grant include costs associated with:

 Examples of equipment include, but are not limited to, refrigeration (reach-in or walk-in, if efficiently sized), preparation equipment (convection oven, combination oven, steamer, tilt skillet, food processor), serving line ( (effective flow and components, including merchandising), holding cabinet, dishwasher, shelving, salad bar, food transport carts, carriers, and point-of-sale system.

 GrantWatch ID#: 143827

 Grant awards will range from a minimum of $1,000 to a maximum of $50,000 per SFA.

 The grant period will begin no sooner than May 1, 2021, and will extend from the execution date of the grant until no later than September 30, 2022.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Choose the name of the grant administrator [Emily Durbin] from the drop down menu in Receiver Information.
+- Choose the name of the grant administrator as the receiver from the drop-down menu [DURBIN, EMILY S].